 Engineers frequently encounter phantom disconnects caused by physical layer issues.

-| Challenge | Why It Happens | Fix |
+| Challenge | Why It Happens | Engineering Fix |

-| Signal blocked | Metal cabinets, concrete walls | External antenna, mounted outside cabinet |
+| Signal blocked | Metal cabinets act as Faraday cages | External antenna, mounted outside cabinet |

-| Interference | Motors, VFDs, welders | Good shielding, metal enclosure |
+| Interference | Motors, VFDs, welders | Industrial shielding, metal enclosure |

-| Crowded 2.4GHz | Phones, Bluetooth, microwaves | Try different channel or use 5GHz if supported |
+| Crowded 2.4GHz | Phones, Bluetooth, microwaves | Switch channels or step up to 5GHz |

 Good converters automatically reconnect.
 They keep trying until they’re back online.
 If your module locks up from electrical noise and requires a manual power cycle, it lacks a proper hardware watchdog timer—a mandatory feature for industrial resilience.